 If your thyroid eye disease is mild, these measures – along with the medications to correct your thyroid hormone levels mentioned above – may be all the treatment you need.

-In more severe cases, when the eyes are particularly painful and inflamed during the active stage of thyroid eye disease, a type of medication called a corticosteroid may be recommended by your doctor.
+In more severe cases, when the eyes are particularly painful and inflamed during the active stage of thyroid eye disease, corticosteroids may be recommended by your doctor.

-Corticosteroids are powerful medications that can help bring the inflammation associated with thyroid eye disease under control, and can help ensure the condition is stable before any type of surgery (see below) is considered.
+Corticosteroids are powerful medications that can help bring the inflammation associated with thyroid eye disease under control.
+They can help ensure the condition is stable before any type of surgery (see below) is considered.

-In many cases, corticosteroids given directly into a vein (intravenously) will be recommended, because taking corticosteroid tablets over a long period of time can have significant side effects.
+In many cases, corticosteroids given directly into a vein (intravenously) are recommended.
+This is because taking corticosteroid tablets over a long period of time can have significant side effects.

-A typical course of treatment with intravenous corticosteroids will involve weekly treatments over a 10-12 week period.
+A typical course of treatment with intravenous corticosteroids involves weekly treatments over a 10-12 week period.
 You should start to notice an improvement in your condition after a week or two.

-Severe side effects of intravenous corticosteroids are uncommon, but you may experience some short-lived problems for a few days following the treatment sessions, such as feeling agitated, having difficulty sleeping, headaches, and blushing of the neck and face.
+Severe side effects of intravenous corticosteroids are uncommon, but you may experience some short-lived problems for a few days following the treatment sessions, such as:

 Read more about the side effects of corticosteroids.

-Occasionally, orbital or retrobulbar radiotherapy may be considered during the active stage of thyroid eye disease if corticosteroids have not been effective.
+Occasionally, orbital or retrobulbar radiotherapy may be considered during the active stage of thyroid eye disease if corticosteroids haven't been effective.
 It may also be combined with corticosteroids.

 This treatment uses high-energy radiation, usually X-rays, to destroy cells.
 Low doses of radiation can be used on the tissues and muscles in the eye socket to help reduce the swelling.

-During treatment, you will lie down and a special shell will be placed over your head to keep it still.
-A machine will then be used to carefully direct beams of radiation at the area being treated.
+During treatment, you'll lie down and a special shell will be placed over your head to keep it still.
+A machine is used to carefully direct beams of radiation at the area being treated.

-This is usually done on an outpatient basis, which means you won't need to stay in hospital overnight, and will typically involve around 10 treatment sessions over a two-week period.
+This is usually done on an outpatient basis, which means you won't need to stay in hospital overnight.
+Treatment typically involves around 10 sessions over a two-week period.

 Radiotherapy can cause some side effects, although these should be minimal as the treatment will be confined to a specific area and shouldn't affect other parts of your body.
-However, possible side effects may include the short-term worsening of your eye symptoms, cataracts and, in rare cases, sight-threatening retinopathy (damage to the layer of tissue at the back of your eye).
+However, possible side effects may include:

 In some cases, surgery may be considered as a treatment for exophthalmos if you have severe or persistent symptoms.

-For example, surgery may be considered to improve the appearance of the eyes if exophthalmos has been in the inactive phase for a few months, as medical treatment alone will not necessarily reverse the protrusion of the eyes.
+For example, surgery may be considered to improve the appearance of the eyes if exophthalmos has been in the inactive phase for a few months.
+Medical treatment alone won't necessarily reverse the protrusion of the eyes.

-It may be carried out during the active phase of thyroid eye disease as well if there is an immediate threat to your vision due to compression of the optic nerve (which transmits signals from the eye to the brain).
+Surgery may also be carried out during the active phase of thyroid eye disease if there's an immediate threat to your vision due to compression of the optic nerve (which transmits signals from the eye to the brain).